pridiltal/ctv-AnomalyDetection/README.md

     and high-level functions for detection of anomalies in vector data (numerical series/ time series) and raster data (satellite derived products).
 Processing of very large raster files is supported.
+  - the [ACA](https://cran.r-project.org/package=ACA) package offers an interactive function for the detection of abrupt change-points or aberrations in point series.
   - The [mmppr](https://cran.r-project.org/package=mmppr) (Markov modulated Poisson
     process) package provides a framework for detecting anomalous events in time series of counts using an unsupervised learning approach.